 Tax Evasion and Criminal Charges

-- Filing a false return can result in a prison term of up to three years and a fine of up to $250,000.
+- Filing a false return can result in a 3-year prison term and a fine up to $250,000.